dinethsiriwardana/GITGAME/readme.md

 1. **Team Setup**
    - Create a team of four people and assign each member a number. 🐶🐱🐼🐻
    - Assign a group leader for repository management and coordination. 🦁
+   - *No friends or a group?😥 Not to worry Just handle everything on your own.🥳 !!!
+Yes you can !!!*😎

 2. **Repository Creation** 💼
    - Group leader needs log in to GitHub.